open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 exclusive counters have been defined in this manner, it is impossible to define new outcomes, as every formula would need to be updated.

+#### Processors count as producers and consumers

+As specified, processors are responsible for counting items only when the number changes while passing through a processor.
+Processors are responsible for counting producer outcomes when they remove an item of telemetry from a request, including:

+- `discarded` outcomes, which do not pass the data and return success
+- `dropped` outcomes, which do not pass the data and return failure.
+- `deferred:dropped` outcomes, which (eventually) do not pass the data but (immediately) return success.

+Data that passes through a processor component, otherwise, should not be counted as produced because following components are responsible for counting the outcome.
+Considering the combined producer outcomes for a pipeline segment, the total will include `discarded` and `dropped`, subtotals from processors combined with all potential outcomes from the exporter component.

+Data that is inserted by a processor component, meaning new items of telemetry that were not consumed from the previous component in the pipeline, should be counted as consumer outcomes by the component that inserted them, since the preceding component does not know about them.
+Processors that insert items will:

+1. Wait until the next component returns from the Consume() operation.
+2. Count a consumer outcome according to the return value for the number of points inserted.

+By these rules, a processor that inserts data and then immediately drops or discards the same data will raise the count equally for both both consumer and producer metrics.

 #### Distinct prefixes for SDKs and Collectors

 There is a potential to use the same metric names to describe SDK